 Mindfulness for the Holidays

 Now that I have explained my long and complicated history with the holiday season, let’s return to the idea that expectations are resentments waiting to happen.
 It has helped me tremendously to tailor my expectations.
-I overly communicate with my parents about their plans for the holidays.
-I ask them who they are inviting so I can plan accordingly or be sure I have specific ways of coping preplanned.
+I overcommunicate with my parents about their holiday plans.
+I ask them who they are inviting so I can plan accordingly or ensure I have specific coping strategies preplanned.
 For instance, if I know a particular family member’s behavior triggers my anxiety, I make sure to have a safe space or activity planned.
 I ask what food they are providing so I can bring something, and also, if there is nothing I can eat, I can prepare something I can eat.
-I also communicate with my folks about what is realistic for me to be able to do during the holidays.
+I also communicate with my folks about what I can realistically do during the holidays.
 I am not happy to spend seven hours socializing.
 I’m done after two and a half.
-I’m happy to bring a dish but don’t expect me to sit at the table while Uncle So and So rant about politics.
+I’m happy to bring a dish, but don’t expect me to sit at the table while Uncle So and So rant about politics.
 I have also released myself from any expectations regarding what it means to be a good family member.
 Growing up, it was drilled into me that you put up with any range of unpleasant behaviors because they’re family ho-hum.
 I don’t do that as an adult.
 If you’re going to be toxic, I will remove myself from the situation, and I am not less of a good person for doing so.

 Not only have I freed myself from expectations during the holiday season, but I have also freed my loved ones from them.
-I no longer am angry with so and so for hosting a large group.
-That’s great for them, I won’t be attending.
+I am no longer angry with so-and-so for hosting a large group.
+That’s great for them, but I won’t be attending.
 My boundaries and wellness are not predicated on someone else making good choices.
 Do what brings you joy this holiday season and say falalala to what doesn’t.

 Leave a comment